Technology Behaviour & Emotions Health & Well-being

 3. Be positive

 The point of asking questions is to find common ground.
 Some people find common ground by hating things.
-They say things like, “I hate The Wiggles.
-I hate the movie Frozen.
-I hate Kevin Costner.”
+They say things like, “I hate maths.
+I hate marmite sandwiches.
+I hate the movie Waterworld."

 4. Remember stuff

 Speaking of hating things, don’t you just hate it when someone forgets something you’ve told them tons of times.
-“No, my name is not Buckaroo.
-It’s Kevin.
-I’ve been in the movies.”
+“No, my name is not Keith - it’s Kevin."
 It gets awkward for everybody involved.

 Being a good friend means remembering the things that people have told you about in the past and then asking them about it in the future.